Saul666/DataScienceAssignment3/REPORT_IDAN.md

 ## 3. Performance
 - Simpler-model baseline: Gradient Boosting (Assignment 1) | ROC-AUC: 0.6800, F1-Score: 0.2050, Recall: 0.1208.
-- Neural-net test metric: PyTorch MLP | ROC-AUC: 0.7485, F1-Score: 0.3345, Precision: 0.3380, Recall: 0.3310.
+- Neural network test metric: PyTorch MLP | ROC-AUC: 0.7485, F1-Score: 0.3345, Precision: 0.3380, Recall: 0.3310.
 - Did DL win?
 By how much, at what cost?
 Yes, DL won significantly.
 ROC-AUC improved by +0.0685 and F1-Score by +0.1198.
 Minority class recall nearly tripled (12% -> 33%).
 Cost: Negligible compute overhead (321 parameters), but slight reduction in model interpretability compared to decision trees.

 ## 4. Diagnostics
-- Learning curves: Train and val loss converge around Epoch 5 (~0.322 train loss vs ~0.319 val loss) and remain flat through Epoch 20.
+- Learning curves: Train and validation loss converge around Epoch 5 (~0.322 train loss vs ~0.319 val loss) and remain flat through Epoch 20.
 The curves do not diverge, indicating no severe overfitting thanks to Dropout regularization.
 - Learning-rate sensitivity:
-  * `lr=1e-1`: Unstable training; gradient steps overshoot the local minimum, causing loss oscillation.
+  * `lr=1e-1`: Unstable training; gradient steps is more than the local minimum, causing loss oscillation.
-  * `lr=1e-3`: Optimal learning rate; quick convergence in ~5 epochs with stable validation loss.
+  * `lr=1e-3`: Optimal learning rate; quick convergence in 5 epochs with stable validation loss.
-  * `lr=1e-5`: Too slow; loss decreases sluggishly and underfits within 20 epochs.
+  * `lr=1e-5`: Too slow; loss decreases and underfits within 20 epochs.

 ## 5. Decision
 - Would you deploy DL or the simpler model here?
 Defend it.
 Deploy the PyTorch MLP.
 The +0.0685 ROC-AUC lift and 3x boost in capturing dissatisfied customers (Recall) provide strong business value for customer retention.
 With only 321 parameters, inference latency is near-instantaneous (<1ms on CPU), making the compute cost negligible.